raghvendra5688/BCrystal/README.md

   1. prediction.csv - Containing the crystallization propensity
   2. bar_plot_i.png - where i=1 if a solo sequence is passed in fasta otherwise its the nth sequence in the test fasta file.

+# Run BCrystal in Train Mode

+To run BCrystal for training xgboost model on our training proteins, you need to do the following:

+### Execute in the command line
+  1. `Rscript --vanilla features_PaRSnIP_v2.R Data/Train/FULL_Train.fasta`
+  2. `python xgb_train.py features.csv`

+Your output will be a file called `train.model`